1988 road rage case: SC imposes one year sentence on Navjot Singh Sidhu | Law-Order

 A bench of Justices A M Khanwilkar and S K Kaul allowed the review plea filed by the victim's family on the issue of the sentence awarded to Sidhu.

-Though the apex court had in May 2018 held Sidhu guilty of the offense of ''voluntarily causing hurt'' to a 65-year-old man in the case, it spared him a jail term and imposed a fine of Rs 1,000.
+Though the apex court had in May 2018 held Sidhu guilty of the offence of ''voluntarily causing hurt'' to a 65-year-old man in the case, it spared him a jail term and imposed a fine of Rs 1,000. "…..we feel there is an error apparent on the face of record….therefore, we have allowed the review application on the issue of sentence.
+In addition to the fine imposed, we consider it appropriate to impose a sentence of imprisonment for a period of one year….," the bench said while pronouncing the verdict.

+In September 2018, the apex court had agreed to examine a review petition filed by the family members of the deceased and had issued the notice, restricted to the quantum of sentence.

+The top court had earlier asked Sidhu to file his response on the application which had said that his conviction in the case should not have been merely for the lesser offence of voluntarily causing hurt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)